-Join us for a live performance from The Academy Trio
+Join us for a performance by The Academy Salon Trio

-All concerts will take place at 2PM in the Lyon Family Salon in the Rochester Academy of Medicine.
+All concerts take place at 2:00 pm in the Lyon Family Salon at the Rochester Academy of Medicine.

 Tickets are $35 at the door, $30 with reservation by phone, online or message,